slacker007/slacker007/README.md

 </p>

 ### About Me:
-- 🔭 I’m currently working on Offensive modules for Quasar Rat (CSharp)
+- 🔭 I’m currently working on offensive modules for Quasar Rat (CSharp)
 - 🌱 I’m currently learning predictive search techniques (Python)
 - 👯 I’m looking to collaborate on anything fun/new/cool
 - 📫 How to reach me: slacker007.dev@gmail.com